-Next we went to Cango Wildlife Ranch where we saw loads of animals, including (I like incorrectly pluralising words with “i” so I’m gunna give it a shot) flamingi, ring-tailed lemi, cheeti, pigmy hippopotami, liae, a white tiger, torti, crocodi, sni and at the end I saw a great big peacock loitering around the gift shop.
+Next we went to Cango Wildlife Ranch where we saw loads of animals, including (I like incorrectly pluralising words with “i” so I’m going to give it a shot) flamingi, ring-tailed lemi, cheeti, pigmy hippopotami, liae, a singular white tiger, torti, crocodi, sni and at the end I saw a great big peacock loitering around the gift shop.

 I liked seeing the cunning crocodiles the best but they were clearly conspiring against me, look at them.
 Especially second from the right, someone ought to wipe that smile off his face.

-At the end of our guided tour, we were free to roam and had the opportunity to pet some of the animals for an additional fee but I couldn’t be arsed and I hadn’t realised until we got there that diving with crocodiles was also an option so I didn’t bring suitable attire which saddened me but I was over heating anyway.
+At the end of our guided tour, we were free to roam and had the opportunity to pet some of the animals for an additional fee but I couldn’t be arsed.
+I hadn’t realised until we got there that diving with crocodiles was an option so I didn’t bring suitable attire which saddened me but I was over heating anyway.
 The heat also deprived me of a face painting opportunity as I feared the outcome would be some kind of Daliesque, sad looking lion.
 The place was swarming with children, I’d have haunted their dreams for years to come.
-I went to the snake house instead as the guided tour didn’t include that.
-It was cool but I didn’t bother taking any photos cuz the vivarium glass was tinted with children’s hand residue.
+I went to the snake house instead while my fellows petted cheetahs.

 After Cango Wildlife Ranch, Isaac surprised us with a wine tasting experience to end the tour with.
 It wasn’t paired with any food but in lieu of that advantage, the wine was all sweet.
-Mostly ports and dessert wines, they were my favourite of all the wines from all the wine tasting I’d done.
-For food, I prefer savoury but for drinks, it’s all about the sweetness for me so this was a real treat.
+My favourite.
+Mostly ports and dessert wines, such deliciousness.
+I’m all about the savoury food but it’s another story where beverages are concerned so this was a real treat.

-As part of the 10 day trip me and Laurie booked, we had accommodation booked for one more night at our original hostel so we were dropped off there but I’d left my sodding phone in the tour bus, even after scanning the bus twice to see if anything had been left… My phone case is bus seat camouflaged, it turns out so I’ll have to be more observant in future.
+As part of the 10 day trip me and Laurie booked, we had accommodation booked for one more night at our original hostel so we were dropped off there but I’d left my stupid idiot phone in the tour bus, even after scanning the bus twice to see if anything had been left… My phone case is bus seat camouflaged it turns out so I’ll have to be more observant in future.
 Laurie went in to ask the staff to call Isaac and at this point it turned out that there was a function going on and we’d been relocated and dropped off at the wrong accommodation.
-I was in distress but it all worked out.
+After some panic (probably just from me), it all worked out.
 The hostel owner drove us to the correct location which happened to be a family home (regularly used for the hostel’s “overflow”) meaning we got a real shower, real beds and silence.
 Isaac turned up shortly after with my phone so everything was great.
-I booked my next two nights accommodation with Laurie and we planned to meet up with a few others from the trip over the next two days so I went to sleep satisfied.
+I booked my accommodation with Laurie for my next two nights in the country and we planned to meet up with a few others from the trip over the next two days.

 After taking a cable car back down Table Mountain, we took advantage of the Hop-On Hop-Hop City Sightseeing bus tour service which I really liked.
 South Africa is such a beautiful place that you honestly don’t even need to be doing anything to have a good time, I was more than content just driving around but this had the additional bonus of headphones which filled your ears with facts about the places you were driving past and you could hop off at any of their bus stops to explore the area and then hop onto the next one.